7 Translation Questions Answered: Tips for Working with a Translation Agency

 A glossary (or terminology database) is a database that compiles your company’s key terminology in your source language and the approved translations for that terminology in your target language(s).
 This helps translators ensure that defined key terms are used correctly each time they appear.
 For example, “notebook computer” may be synonymous with “laptop,” but you should stick to one term.
 A glossary should also list any terms that are not to be translated.
 For example, many companies elect to keep the names of their products in the source language.

 Style guides set rules for the way text and visual elements should be used throughout your materials.
 They include not only the tone and style of the language but also the visual elements that define your brand’s look and feel.
 This might include capitalization of the products or services you offer, rules for the proper usage of your company name, and whether or not to use serial commas.
 Style guides also address visual issues such as image placement, photography guidelines, how to use captions and credits, headline treatment, and guidelines for using alt text in images.

 Your translation agency can work with you on the development and maintenance of these resources, which not only help improve quality and consistency across your materials, but ultimately save you time and money.

-For best results, your reviewer needs to understand the objectives of the review process.
-The client review is not intended to re-write the translated text or make subjective changes (which do not improve overall quality at this stage but may put the entire project behind schedule).
+For the best results, your reviewer needs to understand the objectives of the review process.
+The client review is not intended to rewrite the translated text or make subjective changes (which do not improve overall quality and may put the project behind schedule).
 The intent is to make sure your brand, company, and product/service offerings are communicated effectively.